EtDu/gas-info-ws/README.md

 ```

 The Next.JS app .env file --> `.env`
-- PUBLIC_URL should be a domain like `https://mydomain.com` for production, use `http://localhost:3001` for dev, this points to the backend for initiating the socket connection
+- PUBLIC_URL should be a domain like `https://mydomain.com` for production, use `http://localhost:3001` for dev, this points to the backend for initiating the socket connection.

 ```
 NEXT_PUBLIC_URL=""